 Solid State Microwave Generators (SSMWG) can be precisely controlled and do not exhibit the aging induced power losses that can occur with magnetrons.
 They are the most advanced tool for industrial and scientific applications.

-The advantages of the SSMWG are obvious.
+The advantages of semiconductor-based microwave generators are obvious.
 On the one hand, a magnetron is no longer required, which has to be operated with a high voltage, and on the other hand, the frequency of the SSMWG can be changed, which makes it possible to achieve homogenization of the electric field strength, for example in a chamber.
 Furthermore, the SSMWG can independently monitor the returning power and automatically search for the frequency with the lowest returning power.

 Depending on the frequency, the SSMWG has an output power of 0-500W or 0-1000W, which it can emit in 2 different modes: